skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/queen.jpg)

-"Welcome", her voice is otherworldly.
+"Welcome," her voice is otherworldly.
 It seems to come from the walls, echoing throughout the massive throne room.
 "Welcome, liberators of Mordan."